LucaFasone/Pioppos-complain/README.md

 - **Email Sending:** Users can send emails using a custom form.
 - **Rating System:** Users can rate using a predefined rating system.
-- **Firebase Integration:** Firebase is used for deployment and as the database.
+- **Firebase Integration:** Firebase is used for deployment and database.
 - **EmailJS Integration:** EmailJS is used to handle the email-sending functionality.

 ## Technologies Used